overprotocol/overprotocol.github.io/docs/operators/command-line-options.md

   --enable-external-slasher-protection          Enables the validator to connect to a beacon node using the --slasher flagfor remote slashing protection (default: false)
   --enable-slashing-protection-history-pruning  Enables the pruning of the validator client's slashing protection database (default: false)
   --mainnet                                     Run on Over Protocol Beacon Chain Main Net.
 This is the default and can be omitted. (default: true)
-  --write-wallet-password-on-web-onboarding     (Danger): Writes the wallet password to the wallet directory on completing Prysm web onboarding.
-We recommend against this flag unless you are an advanced user. (default: false)

 interop OPTIONS:
   --interop-num-validators value  The number of validators to deterministically generate.
 Example: --interop-start-index=5 --interop-num-validators=3 would generate keys from index 5 to 7. (default: 0)
   --interop-start-index value     The start index to deterministically generate validator keys when used in combination with --interop-num-validators.
 Example: --interop-start-index=5 --interop-num-validators=3 would generate keys from index 5 to 7. (default: 0)

 ```